pedant/sweet-alert-dialog/README.md

 #### This is the most advanced and contemporary fork
 **Added:**
 - Ability to set custom view
-- More convenient interface to bind listeners (like in AlertDiaog)
+- More convenient interface to bind listeners (like in AlertDialog)
-- Third neutral button with own listener,colors, methods and etc
+- Third neutral button with own listener, colors, methods and etc.
-- Ability to disable button
+- Ability to disable buttons
 - Ability to set buttons stroke
-- Switcher to dark theme
+- Dark style of dialogs
 - Ability to make dialogs without buttons
+- Support of HTML tags
+- Ability to set text size

 Some screenshots of the new features: